-For sales folks, it is imperative to know the subtle difference between these two words.
-Unless they know what they stand for, their sales prospecting exercise would come a cropper.
+For sales teams, it is imperative to know the subtle difference between these two words.
+Unless they know what they stand for, their sales prospecting efforts would come a cropper.

 If you look it up a dictionary, you would find that a lead is a slight or indirect pointing to something.
-Your leads must fit into some demographic or firmographic data.
+Your leads must be a good fit into some demographic or firmographic data.

 Let us take the example of a newspaper to understand what a lead vs prospect division looks like in real-life settings.